m55an5/FareSys/README.md

 1. There is no need to add new bustops and routes through this system
 2. Only working with 3 bus stops (We can add more, it would need to be hard coded in the main method)

+# Section 1

 ## Gradle VERSION Gradle 6.6.1 (for compiling, unit testing and automation testing)

 Run the following commands from within the project folder: /FareSys/

+<b>found an issue with gradle wrapper</b>

+Run this in terminal (anywhere): gradle wrapper

+<b>If</b> the following ./gradlew commands still dont run refer to the commands in the next section 2

 <b>To compile: </b>
 ./gradlew build